Ph3nX-Z/Capture-The-Flag-Rooms/Tuto-VirtualBox/README.md

 * Check if you allocated at least 1gb of ram to the vm
 * Check if your router is on
 * Check if you generated a new pair of mac adresses (step 3)
+* Check if your computer is on the same network than the vm

 ## Clear The Room :)